mongodb/specifications/source/unified-test-format/unified-test-format.rst

   Test files SHOULD NOT assert error codes for client errors, as specifications do not define standardized codes for client errors.

-- ``errorLabelsContain``: Optional array of strings.
+- ``errorLabelsContain``: Optional array of one or more strings.
 A list of error label strings that the error is expected to have.
 The test runner MUST assert that the error contains all of the specified labels (e.g. using the ``hasErrorLabel`` method).

-- ``errorLabelsOmit``: Optional array of strings.
+- ``errorLabelsOmit``: Optional array of one or more strings.
 A list of error label strings that the error is expected not to have.
 The test runner MUST assert that the error does not contain any of the specified labels (e.g. using the ``hasErrorLabel`` method).

 .. _expectedError_expectResult: